My name's Leslie and I'm an ordinary Leader in Guiding who happens to be interested in Guiding History . . .

-In 1930 Olave Baden-Powell opted to relinquish the post of UK Chief Commissioner in order to concentrate on her new role as World Chief Guide, a specially-created post she held for the rest of her life, and which ceased on her death.
-Robert and Olave Baden-Powell moved to Nyeri, Kenya in 1938, as it was thought the climate would benefit his health due to his having heart problems - the initial plan was that it would be for a short time, but the outbreak of war prevented a return to Britain, so they stayed in Kenya until he died in 1941 at the age of 83, and he was buried there.
+In 1927 Olave Baden-Powell relinquished the post of UK Chief Commissioner, and in 1930 was appointed to the newly-created role of World Chief Guide, unique post she held for the rest of her life, and which ceased on her death.
+Robert and Olave Baden-Powell moved to Nyeri, Kenya in 1938, as it was thought the warmer climate would benefit his health due to his having heart problems - the initial plan was that it would be for a short time, but the outbreak of war prevented any return to Britain, so they stayed in Kenya until he died in 1941 at the age of 83, and he was buried there.
 Olave stayed on in Kenya for a further year to tie up loose ends and visit family, before returning to the UK.
 Agnes Baden-Powell died in 1945, and was buried in the family grave in London, although her name was not added to the gravestone (a group is currently working to fundraise in order to rectify this).
-On her return from Kenya (her house in the UK having been requisitioned for war work in her absence) Olave Baden-Powell was granted a grace-and-favour apartment at Hampton Court Palace, which served as her base when not travelling the world on behalf of Guiding, though in her later years that travel was restricted by her health.
-She moved to a nursing home in 1976, before dying in 1977, her ashes being added to the grave in Kenya.
+On her return from Kenya (her house in the UK having been requisitioned for war work in her absence) Olave Baden-Powell was soon granted a grace-and-favour apartment at Hampton Court Palace, which served as her base when not travelling the world on behalf of Guiding, though in her later years that travel was restricted by her health.
+She finally moved to a nursing home in 1976, before dying in 1977, her ashes being added to the grave in Kenya.

 Guiding carried on growing, and in 2010 celebrated it's Centenary Year, with Brownies then celebrating their 'Big Brownie Birthday' in 2014 and Senior Section their 'Spectacular' in 2016.
 In July 2018 new programmes were released for all sections in the UK, which were fully implemented from July 2019.